What Do Sweat Bees Look Like?

 Sweat bees stem from the Halictidae family, where there are many different types.
 They’re found in pretty much every country across the globe, except Australia.

 We have around 1,000 different sweat bee species throughout the US, Canada, and Central America.
 Here, the Dialictus zephrum is most common.
 These bees aren’t honey producers, but they’re valuable pollinators, much like bumblebees.

 If we look at its head, you’ll see a pair of antennae and two large eyes.
-One of the most mesmerizing things about this type of bee is their colorful bodies.
+One of the most mesmerizing things about this type of bee is its colorful body.
 Some are the usual brownish color with yellow stripes, while others range from metallic green and blue to silvery gray.

-Because of the large variety, below we’ll go into detail of some of the most common sweat bees.
+Because of the large variety, we’ll go into detail about some of the most common sweat bees below.

 The Dialictus zephrum, or Lasioglossum zephyrum, is otherwise known as the common Eastern sweat bee.
 We can expect to find this bee all the way from Texas to the eastern coast of Canada and the states.

 The Dialictus zephrum enjoys warm weather and is more commonly found between the spring and early autumn.
 After that, you’re lucky if you spot one.

 The females have a very distinct brass-green color on the upper side of their bodies.
 Underneath their bellies, it turns into a more subtle reddish tone.
 Their metasoma has the usual yellow and brownish stripes.